 I am sure many of you are now convinced that I am right about everything, so please let me offer a few additional suggestions as you move forward in your role as a supremely supportive person.

 It can be confusing: sometimes a person thinks that they're offering ongoing support when they're really just checking boxes.
 It can be tempting to say to yourself, "I offered general support.
 They know I'm available.
 They would reach out if they needed someone" or "I offered very specific support and they didn't take me up on it.
 The ball is in their court."

 Remaining abstractly available isn’t the same as engaging in ongoing support... nor is offering specific help and then telling yourself the ball is in their court when the person doesn't respond or accept.
 There are many reasons why a grieving person might not respond to offers of support (read about the tendency to socially isolate in grief here) or reach out to ask for help (grievers often don't know what they need).
 So, for at least the first few months after the death, just assume the ball is always in your court.
 You don’t have to be aggressive with it... but, you know, gently toss it around once in a while.

 Beware of Diffusion of Responsibility

 In social psychology, diffusion of responsibility states that people are less likely to take action or responsibility for something when multiple people are present.
-If I’m one of two people on the street and the other person yells ‘Help!’, I’m likely going to respond because I’m the only one there to do so.
-However, if we were in a crowd of people, I may be less likely to respond because I assume someone else will—perhaps someone who is better in a crisis.
+If I'm one of two people on the street and the other person yells 'Help!', I'm likely going to respond because I'm the only one there who can offer assistance.
+However, if we were in a crowd of people, I may be less likely to respond because I assume someone else will—perhaps someone who I think is better suited to respond.